-With your exam day approaching, you probably have questions about what to expect on that day.
-Even if you’ve been through this before, it’s been awhile.
-We hope this preview, along with some tips, will alleviate any anxiety about the unknown and help get you ready to be at your best.
+With your ABIM exam approaching, you probably have questions about what to expect on that day.
+Even if you’ve been through this before, it’s been a while.
+We hope this guide with everything you need to know will alleviate any anxiety about the unknown and help you to be at your best.

 |Tutorial||Optional, ≤30 minutes|

 |Session 1||Up to 2 hours (max.
 60 questions)|

 |Session 2||Up to 2 hours (max.
 60 questions)|

 |Session 3||Up to 2 hours (max.
 60 questions)|

 |Session 4||Up to 2 hours (max.
 60 questions)|

 |Optional Survey||Up to 10 min.|